-How to buy a gaming laptop in 2020
+The best gaming laptops you can buy, plus how to pick one | Engadget

 Get at least 16GB of RAM.
 And if you're planning to do a ton of multitasking while streaming, 32GB is worth considering.

 Storage is still a huge concern.
-These days, I'd recommend aiming for a 512GB M.2 SSD, which should be enough space to juggle a few large titles like Destiny 2.
+These days, I'd recommend aiming for a 1TB M.2 SSD, which should be enough space to juggle a few large titles like Destiny 2.
 Some laptops also have room for standard SATA drives, which are far cheaper than M.2's and can hold more data.

 Normally we'd recommend getting your hands on a system before you buy, but that's tough as we're in the midst of a pandemic.
 I'd recommend snagging your preferred system from a retailer with a simple return policy, like Amazon or Best Buy.
 If you don't like it, you can always ship it back easily.

 If you can't tell by now, we really like the Zephyrus G14.
-It's compact, at just 3.5 pounds, and features AMD's fast new Ryzen 4000-series chips paired together with NVIDIA's graphics.
-It's a shockingly compact machine, and while its 14-inch screen is a bit smaller than our other recommendations, it looks great and features a fast 120Hz refresh rate.
+It's compact, at just 3.5 pounds, and features AMD's new Ryzen 5000-series chips paired together with NVIDIA's latest graphics.
+It's a shockingly compact machine, and while its 14-inch screen is a bit smaller than our other recommendations, it looks great and features a fast 144Hz refresh rate.
 We also like its retro-future design (some configurations have tiny LEDs on its rear panel for extra flair).
-The G14 also starts relatively cheap, at around $1,050, but we'd recommend the specced-up Ryzen 9/RTX 2060 model for $1,450.
+While the G14 has jumped in price since last year, it’s still one of the best gaming notebooks around.
 The only downside: It doesn't have a webcam, which can be inconvenient in the era of never-ending Zoom calls.
 Still, it's not that tough to attach an external camera.
+(If you want something bigger, consider the Zephyrus G15.)Buy ASUS Zephyrus G14 at Amazon - $1,599

 We've been fans of Dell's G5 line ever since it first appeared a few years ago.
-Starting at just $824, it features all of the latest hardware, like Intel's 10th-generation CPUs and NVIDIA's GTX and RTX cards.
-(You can also find AMD's Ryzen 7 and Radeon RX 5600M graphics in the special edition model whenever that's back in stock.)
+Now dubbed the G15, it starts at just over $1,000 and features all of the latest hardware, like Intel's 11th-generation CPUs and NVIDIA's RTX 30-series cards.
+(You can also find AMD's Ryzen chips in some models.)
 It's a bit heavy, weighing over five pounds, but it's a solid notebook otherwise.
-And you can even bring it into mid-range gaming territory if you spec up to the RTX 2070.
+And you can even bring it into mid-range gaming territory if you spec up to the RTX 3060.Buy G15 at Dell starting at $1,029

-Razer continues to do a stellar job of delivering the latest hardware in a sleek package that would make Mac users jealous.
-The Blade 15 has just about everything you'd want, including NVIDIA's fastest mobile GPU, the RTX 2080 Super Max-Q, as well as Intel's 10th-gen octa-core CPUs and a 300Hz 1080p screen.
-You can easily save some cash by going for a mid-range option like the ASUS G14, but those won't feel nearly as polished as the Blade.

 Starting price: $1,700